-- 1. Suicide or attempted suicide, while sane or insane. - 2.
-Intentionally self-inflicted injury. - 3.
+- 1. Suicide or attempted suicide, while sane or insane. - Intentionally self-inflicted injury. - 3.
 War, insurrection or hostilities of any kind, whether or not you were a participant in such actions. - 4.
 Participating in any riot or civil commotion. - 5.
 Bodily or mental infirmity or illness or disease of any kind, or medical or surgical treatment thereof. - 6.
 Travel or flight in any aircraft except solely as a passenger in a powered civil aircraft having a valid and current airworthiness certificate, and operated by a duly licensed or certified pilot while such aircraft is being used for the sole purpose of transportation only.
 Descent from any aircraft in flight will be deemed to be part of such flight. - 7.
 Committing or attempting to commit a criminal offence or provoking an assault. - 8.
-In the course of operating a motor vehicle while: - a. under the influence of any intoxicant, or - b. if your blood alcohol concentration was in excess of 100 milligrams of alcohol per 100 millilitres of blood.
+In the course of operating a motor vehicle while: - a) under the influence of any intoxicant, or - b) if your blood alcohol concentration was in excess of 100 milligrams of alcohol per 100 millilitres of blood.

-Your employer will continue to pay the AD&D contributions while you are receiving sick pay or WSBC wage loss benefits, are on compassionate, maternity or parental leave, or during the first 150 working hours of unpaid leave.
+Your employer will continue to pay the AD&D contributions while you are receiving sick pay or WorkSafeBC (WSBC) wage loss benefits, are on an Employment Standards Act leave or during the first 150 working hours of any other unpaid leave.

-Coverage can continue while you are on unpaid leave if you pay the contributions.
+Coverage can continue while you are on an unpaid leave in excess of 150 hours if you pay 100% of the contributions.
 You may be eligible to purchase coverage on lay-off for a limited period of time.
 For further information, refer to your collective agreement.

-If you receive LTD benefits from this Plan, your AD&D coverage will continue at no cost to you.
+If you receive LTD benefits from this Plan, your AD&D coverage will continue as long as you are receiving LTD benefits and remain an employee, at no cost to you.